Niksdope/RockPaperScissors/README.md

-# RockPaperScissors
+# Rock Paper Scissors in C#
-C# project for 1st year of college
+This was a project made in the 2nd semester of college year 1.